-Tokyo is a dynamic city packed with diverse people coming from other parts of the world.
-It is a dream destination to millions of Japan enthusiasts, meanwhile you may not think of this way if your intention is to discover the country’s picturesque rural landscape.
-To do so, you have to escape from there to somewhere else outside downtown Tokyo city.
+Tokyo is a dynamic city, packed with endless tourist attractions in which old and modern Japanese traditions could be found.
+It is a dream destination to millions of Japan enthusiasts.
+Meanwhile if your intention is to discover the country’s picturesque rural landscapes you have to escape from there to somewhere else outside downtown Tokyo city.
 Don’t you forget get it is one of the busiest cities in the world.
 Although often it is regarded as the best tourist spot for spring and autumn, winter here is stunningly breathtaking, not because of the snowy weather but also for the traditional gardens, shopping streets, winter foods, night illuminations, winter outdoor recreational activities, new year celebration, winter festivals and events, hot springs bath, museums, historic landmarks and temples & shrines.

 Have not you read this travel guidebook yet?
 It is a must read for every Tokyo visitors, and please don’t forget pack this guide.

 Every day, thousands of visitors arrive in Tokyo.
 Surprisingly, not all of them are backpackers and solo travelers, instead you see foreign students, celebrities, journalists, sportsperson, businessmen, scientists, religious persons and etc. Their background is different, so is the purpose of their visit!
 But one thing is for sure that most of them would think of roaming around the city (at least for a while) once they land in Tokyo.
 If you are one of them who is coming to Tokyo this winter and looking for some places to travel around, you have come to the right spot then.
 “What to do in Tokyo in winter?” – would reveal the secrete winter beauties of this amazing city.
 Come along, and I will show you how it looks like in winter and what you could experience in this cool season.

 1) Tokyo in winter is cold as well as windy as it has a Mediterranean climate.